acm-cui/website-cui2024/submit/doctoral-consortium.md

 ---
+title: Doctoral Consortium
 label: Doctoral Consortium
 description: The CUI !!conference.year!!
 Doctoral Consortium is designed to allow PhD students in the field of HCI and Conversational User Interfaces to present and share their work, and receive feedback, through an interactive workshop.

-splash_title: Doctoral Consortium<br>at CUI !!conference.year!!
+maintainer: dc
+lastmod: page

 cta:
   text: Apply